Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/zookeeper-session-expired.md

 Usually after loosing the zookeeper session that exception is printed by all the thread which watch zookeeper replication queues, and all the threads which had some in-flight zookeeper operations (for example inserts, `ON CLUSTER` commands etc).

-If you see a lot of those simultaniously - that just means you have a lot of threads talking to zookeeper simultaniously (or may be you have many replicated tables?).
+If you see a lot of those simultaneously - that just means you have a lot of threads talking to zookeeper simultaneously (or may be you have many replicated tables?).

 BTW: every Replicated table comes with its own cost, so you [can't scale the number of replicated tables indefinitely](/altinity-kb-schema-design/how-much-is-too-much/#number-of-tables-system-wide-across-all-databases).